styfeng/DataAug4NLP/rules.md

 Specifically:

 - Only include the title of the paper.
-- Only capitalize the first word in the title.
+- Capitalize all important words in the title.
 - Include the conference in parenthesis, with a link to the paper.
 Use ACL Anthology if possible.
 Abbreviate if it's a workshop paper.
 You could also use the arxiv link (e.g., for AAAI, this might be a good idea).
 If your paper is arxiv-only, just put 'arxiv'.
 - Use '27 instead of 2027.
 - Include the code if you have it.